 With EE, you can get:

-- 5GB free monthly data, if you have EE broadband
+- A mobile data boost every month if you have EE broadband

 - Six months' free Apple Music

 - Shared or family plans - These plans let you share your mobile data allowance across multiple EE SIM cards - a great way to get your money's worth as a family.

 - O2 Priority - an extremely rigorous rewards scheme that gives you early bird tickets and VIP service at O2 venues, discounts at high street stores, coupons, and the occasional free coffee

 - O2 Rewards - If you top up with O2, every three months you’ll receive up to 10% back, which you can then spend on extra credit, phones, accessories and event tickets.

 - Friendly tech support from the O2 Gurus

 Yeah, both networks have plenty going on.
 If you truly can't decide between an EE and an O2 plan, go for the one with the perks you're more likely to use.
 For example, the free subscription to EE’s entertainment packages may be enough to tempt you to sign up, though O2 has more to offer the rest of us, because of the sheer breadth of Priority.

 These are two major networks with a lot to offer.
 Both have excellent basic mobile service, a nice spread of plans, and of course lots of perks.
 Sooooo which one is best?